 - Simply take a 2 litre plastic milk jug (washed well) and on each of the four square ‘faces’ of the bottle, cut it into rectangular strips.
 While holding each long rectangular piece of plastic, snip the two corners off one end to make the spike to stick into the soil.

-- Use a permanent marker to write on your labels.
+- Use a permanent marker or wax chinagraph pencil to write on your labels.
 This lasts well in the weather and won’t wash off when you water your plants.

 - Re-use old labels – If you have already invested in some plastic labels and want to re-use them, just clean up the old ones.
 There are lots of ways to remove permanent marker but here are a some to try: a little mentholated spirits on a dry cloth; some bicarb soda or cream cleanser on a wet cloth or simply retrace over the writing with a whiteboard marker – dry well and they’re ready to re-use!

 4. Free Watering Cans & Inground system: I encourage people to make their own (MYO) garden tools and materials wherever possible.

 - A 1.25L drink bottle makes an efficient in-ground watering system – just punch some small holes around the base with a skewer or nail, then bury in the hole beside a new plant with the lid showing just above the mulch.
 Unscrew the lid & fill up with water (or nutrients such as seaweed) – you have a slow release watering system to help your new plant establish.
 It also is an alternative way to provide drought-proof irrigation.
 The plant gets the water right where it needs it – at the root zone!

 - You can use this method in reverse for pot plants by putting a few holes in the lid and cutting off the bottom of the bottle so it acts like a giant funnel.
 Up-end the funnel and balance it in the pot making sure the lid is in contact with the soil.
 Fill with water or diluted seaweed and allow to slowly feed your pot plant.